-Early normative work on the market provision of broadcasting (see Owen and Wildman (1992) or Brown and Cave (1992) for reviews) focused on the type of programming produced and the viewer/listener benefits it generates.5 This literature concluded that the market would provide programming sub-optimally: popular program types would be excessively duplicated (Steiner (1952)) and speciality types of programming would tend not to be provided (Spence and Owen (1977)).
+Previous normative work on the market provision of broadcasting (see Owen and Wildman (1992) or Brown and Cave (1992) for reviews) has focused on the type of programming produced and the viewer/listener benefits it generates.5 The literature concludes that the market may provide programming sub-optimally: popular program types will be excessively duplicated (Steiner (1952)) and speciality types of programming will tend not to be provided (Spence and Owen (1977)).
+To illustrate, consider a radio market in which 3/4 of the listening audience like country music and 1/4 like talk, and suppose that the social optimum calls for one station to serve each audience type.
+Then, the literature suggests that the market equilibrium might well involve two stations playing country music.
+Duplication arises when attracting half of the country listening audience is more profitable than getting all the talk audience.
+There is no talk station when capturing 1/4 of the audience does not generate enough advertising revenues to cover operating costs, despite the fact that aggregate benefits to talk listeners exceed operating costs.

 While these conclusions are intuitively appealing, the literature's treatment of advertising is unsatisfactory.
 First, advertising levels and prices are assumed fixed.
-Each program is assumed to carry an exogenously fixed number of advertisements and the revenue from each advertisement equals the number of viewers times a fixed per viewer price (Steiner (1952), Beebe (1977), Spence and Owen (1977) and Doyle (1998)).6 Second, the social benefits and costs created by advertisers' consumption of broadcasts are not considered.
+Each program is assumed to carry an exogenously fixed number of advertisements and the revenue from each advertisement equals the number of viewers times a fixed per viewer price (Steiner (1952), Beebe (1977), Spence and Owen (1977) and Doyle (1998)).6 Second, the social benefits and costs created by advertisers'